Inferring the spins of merging black holes in the presence of data-quality issues: Introduction

 In Sec.~\ref{sec:varying-glitch-snr} we consider the role a glitch's SNR plays in biasing spin inference, with a particular interest in low-SNR, $\rho_g\lessapprox5$, glitches.
 Choosing glitch configurations that are known to have an impact on inference at high SNR, we lower their SNR and simulate data with them overlapping a CBC.
 We show that low-SNR glitches can have \textit{significant impacts on the measured CBC spin parameters, including below the threshold of detectability}.

 Sec.~\ref{sec:subtraction-biases} builds upon the previous two results by asking whether residuals such as those studied in Sec.~\ref{sec:residualSNR}, which have SNRs comparable to the lower-SNR glitches in Sec.~\ref{sec:varying-glitch-snr}, will also impact spin inference at a comparable level.
 We show that in some cases there are substantial biases in the measured spins.
 Furthermore, the \textit{presence of biases depends on the exact glitch realization that was subtracted}, e.g., the fair draw from the glitch posterior.
-Comparing to analyses which jointly infer the CBC and glitch, we show that biases may be addressed by glitch marginalization and joint inference of glitches and signals.
+Comparing to analyses which jointly infer the properties of the CBC and glitch, we show that these biases may be addressed when this joint inference is used to marginalize over glitch realizations.

 Finally, in Sec.~\ref{sec:phasetime}, we consider the degree to which these results require precisely aligned overlaps in time and phase between the glitch and the CBC.
 We simulate glitches of varying time and phase together with CBCs, and perform standard inference without any mitigation.
 We show that \textit{a wide range of glitch parameters can produce significant biases in the CBC spin parameters}, with both the direction and the magnitude of biases varying significantly as a function of the glitch phase.